-After applying and regardless of acceptance into the program, your material will receive a full evaluation with 5 pages of notes.
+Every application receives a full score evaluation with 5 pages of extensive notes regardless of acceptance.
 Your project will be rated and considered for inclusion in the ISA’s Development Program and, if accepted, will immediately enable you and your project to be submitted to ISA approved agents, managers, production companies, producers and more at no additional expense to you.

 8 writers in the program have signed with an agency or had their work optioned in the past 7 months.
 You can find out more about the ISA Development Program below, or by visiting www.networkisa.org.

 Denise Meyers script THE DARK OF NIGHT completed principal photography with director Robin Wright (Forrest Gump), and stars Leslie Bibb, Sam Rockwell, Callie Thorne and Michael Godere.

 Eugene Ramos script NEWTON’s LAWS OF EMOTION has been optioned by Stage Screen Productions as a direct result of the ISA’s Development Program.

 Andy Byrne was invited into the Development Program after becoming the ISA’s 2016 Fast Track III Fellow with his amazing screenplay DISCONN.
 Since then the script has won gold in the PAGE International Screenwriting Awards, and now is in the hands of an A-List Actress in Hollywood.

 Development Program writer Jamie Anderson signed with Paradigm Agency, and received a writing assignment for a major production company.
 More details to come.